wp-plugins/bepro-listings/readme.txt

 	1. Tags - This was definitely an achilles heel for this plugin.
 Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
-	4. Video - Improve on the Gallery plugin with the ability to add and feature videos in your listings from, youtube, vimeo and uploaded documents (mp4, mpeg, avi, wmv, webm, etc)
+	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
+Also link videos from sites like, youtube, vimeo, & dailymotion
 	5. Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)
 	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet
 	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
 	9. Audio - List your podcasts and music on wordpress with this addon.
 We support several file types including wav, wma, mp3 and m4a
+	10. Favorites - Engage your visitors!
+Record theirs likes and dislikes to figure out the most popular listings.

 = THEMES =